Preach the word; be ready in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine. (2 Timothy 4:2)

 But I am to honor my parents, so now I try to take their ideas sincerely and pray: “Father in Heaven, what is it that I can learn from this, even if it is in the wrong framework (or it doesn’t work in the context I am in, the subculture I am in, the age group I am in)?
 I love and appreciate my parents very much; I thank you for them; and know that they have much wisdom that I can learn from.”

 I have been abundantly blessed by this attitude of gratitude towards my parents, especially my dad, and his questions about the character of God (For example: “Danny, you try to reconcile Old and New Testament by keeping Sabbath and following health laws, but the fundamental problem cannot be reconciled – God in the Old Testament and Christ in the New are fundamentally different in character”) helped me to recognize the preciousness of the character of God message we have been given.
-Note that I was able to learn and be blessed through respecting his opinion on something I disagreed with!
+Note that I was able to learn and be blessed through respecting his opinion on something I disagreed with him about!

 Idolatry in the Church